 When Bathing Outside

 Many dog owners say it’s easier to bathe their dogs outside.
-This works out fine if you have medium to large-sized dogs.
-There’s no lifting or jumping out of the tub hassle to deal with.
+It works out fine if you have medium to large-sized dogs.
+There’s no lifting or jumping out of the tub hassle to deal with it.

-Not to mention, there’s less mess for you to clean up afterward.
+Not to mention, there’s less mess for you to clean up afterwards.
 You can use your backyard as a makeshift bathing place and the garden hose set on low pressure.

 When Bathing In a Tub